muthu/Auto-ML-Comparison/README.md

 - Tpot : `pip install Tpot`
 - H2O : `pip install h2o`

+Once you have these libraries installed, running our scripts is just the same as running a jupyter notebook/ colab.

 ### Tasks Comparison :
 - Binary Classification
 - Multiclass Classification